WasmEdge/WasmEdge/docs/book/en/src/extend.md

 In this chapter, we will cover how to build WasmEdge from source code for different operating systems and platforms.
-We will then discuss the WasmEdge plug-in API, which allows developers to create extentions that can be distributed with official WasmEdge releases.
+We will then discuss the WasmEdge plug-in API, which allows developers to create extensions that can be distributed with official WasmEdge releases.